 In April, 2010, I was fortunate to travel to India as part of a photographic tour and workshop led by noted pro photographers Gavin Gough and Matt Brandon.

 Part of our journey took us through the fascinating town of Varanasi on the banks of the great Ganges River.
 Although the river and the activities along it were of great interest, there were also some fine photographic opportunities back from the river in the town proper.

-One location which we discovered was a family run sewing machine repair shop which became the subject of a multimedia project documenting their activities.
+One location which we discovered was a family-run sewing machine repair shop which became the subject of a multimedia project documenting their activities.
 Like so many businesses in India, the shop opened directly onto a busy street full of activity both human and mechanized!
-And as in much of India, the people were welcoming and delighted to photographed as they went about their daily business.
+And as in much of India, the people were welcoming and delighted to be photographed as they went about their daily business.